dafer238/dotfiles/scripts/windows/rust/README.md

 ## Usage

-The Rust versions have **identical** command-line interfaces to the batch scripts:
+The Rust versions have **nearly identical** command-line interfaces to the batch scripts, with some new options:

 ### APE Examples